 \item the multiplicative group $(\FF \setminus \{0\}, \cdot)$ is cyclic.

 \end{enumerate} \end{enumerate} \end{fundamentalthm}

 The proof we provide here is built from several different sources, many of which either briefly mention or wave their hands at Galois theory for one or more parts of the argument \cite{biggs,dummitfoote,hungerford,lang}.
-This approach of introducing finite fields to those with little abstract algebra exposure has been successfully implemented in the Applied Combinatorics course at our former home institution for several iterations.
+This approach of introducing finite fields to those with little abstract algebra exposure has been successfully implemented in several iterations of the applied combinatorics course at our former home institution.
 We provide this manuscript as a resource for those in need of a proof of the Fundamental Theorem that does not utilize the heavy machinery of Galois theory.

-This paper is organized as follows.
-In Section~\ref{sec:background}, we survey the assumed abstract algebra background, and in Section~\ref{sec:constructing}, we review quotient rings and outline a general method of explicitly constructing finite fields.
+This article is organized as follows.
+In Section~\ref{sec:background}, we survey the assumed abstract algebra background, and in Section~\ref{sec:constructing}, we review quotient rings and outline a general method for explicitly constructing finite fields.
 Sections~\ref{sec:keylemma} and~\ref{sec:mainproof} together contain the proof of the FTFF, with the former section providing a Key Lemma that has some consequences of its own.